braincore/marchitect/README.md

 * `Apt`: Common Linux package manager.
 * `Pip3`: Python package manager.
-* `FolderExists`: Ensures a folder exists at the specified path.
+* `Folder`: Ensures a folder exists at the specified path.
 * `LineInFile`: Ensures the specified line exists in the specified file.
 * `FileExistsValidator`: Only validates that a file exists at a specified path.